Cannes Film Festival: Festival team

-The President of the Festival, who represents the Festival in front of financial partners, the public authorities and the media, is elected by the board of directors of the Festival, officially named the "French Association of the Film Festival".
+The president of the festival, who represents the festival in front of financial partners, the public authorities and the media, is elected by the board of directors of the festival, officially named the "French Association of the Film Festival".

-The Board is composed of authorities of the world of cinema, as well as of public authorities which subsidize the event.
-The President has a renewable 3-year mandate and appoints the members of his team, including the General Delegate, with the approval of the board of directors.
-Sometimes a President, after his last term, becomes the Honorary President of the Festival.
+The board is composed of authorities of the world of cinema, as well as of public authorities which subsidise the event.
+The president has a renewable 3-year mandate and appoints the members of his team, including the general delegate, with the approval of the board of directors.
+Sometimes a president, after his last term, becomes the honorary president of the festival.

-The General Delegate is responsible for the coordination of the events.
-When Gilles Jacob passed from General Delegate to the position of the President, in 2001, two new positions were created to take over his former post, the General Director to oversee the smooth running of the event, and the artistic director, responsible for the selection of films.
-However, in 2007, the Artistic Director Thierry Frémaux, became again the General Delegate of the Festival.
+The general delegate is responsible for the coordination of the events.
+When Gilles Jacob passed from general delegate to the position of the president, in 2001, two new positions were created to take over his former post, the general director to oversee the smooth running of the event, and the artistic director, responsible for the selection of films.
+However, in 2007, the artistic director Thierry Frémaux, became again the general delegate of the Festival.

 The general secretary is responsible for the reception of works and other practical matters.

-Programmes
+Programs

 The Cannes Film Festival is organised in various sections: